 Some students enter medical school knowing what type of medicine they want to practice and others take time in medical school to investigate the specialties before making a commitment.
 Ideally students know by Year 4 which specialties they want to further investigate so that they can optimize their schedules in Year 5 and 6.
 Students attend residency programs throughout the country, with some concentration in Missouri and the Midwest.
 The most common specialty areas entered within the last seven years have been Internal Medicine, Pediatrics, Family Medicine, General Surgery, Anesthesiology and Radiology.
 Students have also matched in some of the most competitive specialties like Dermatology, Ophthalmology and Plastic Surgery.

 Students have a variety of study abroad experiences that they may explore in the program.
 Students may choose to participate in medically related study abroad experiences through one of our partner schools in Mexico, Austria or China.
 Additional experiences offered through the School of Medicine may be available in countries other than the ones listed above, and students would work with the Education Team Coordinator to explore those opportunities.
 Depending on the individual student schedule, students may also be able to explore non-medically related experiences through the Volker campus.
-Depending on the number of credit hours the student earns in high school, he/she may be able to complete the undergraduate degree in year 4 through a study abroad experience.
+Depending on the number of credit hours the student earns in high school, they may be able to complete the undergraduate degree in year 4 through a study abroad experience.

 Graduates from UMKC report the same level of access to research opportunities as students at traditional medical schools.
 Students can do research with their undergraduate faculty as part of the baccalaureate degree, with basic science or clinical faculty at the School of Medicine or at other institutions as a visiting student or while on Leave of Absence.
 Research opportunities are advised by the School of Medicine Office of Research Administration.

 Students have access to hundreds of organizations and thousands of activities organized on the Volker Campus and by the School of Medicine.
-There are at least 25 School of Medicine student organizations and a number of traditions and activities.
+There are over 50 School of Medicine student organizations and a number of traditions and activities.
 Students may also participate fully in the services and activities provided to all UMKC students through the Office of the Vice Chancellor for Student Affairs.
 The UMKC Office of Student Involvement, located at the UMKC Student Union, coordinates the cultural, social and recreational programs for UMKC.

 Some students are able to manage a part-time job, however it is not always recommended.
 Students are encouraged to acclimate to college life prior to pursuing any employment.
 On-campus jobs are always preferable to off-campus jobs because they generally tend to be more convenient and flexible.
 Most students in years 3-6 are unable to work due to the structure of the curriculum.